1. Why Linux?

 Checkmk is a comprehensive software package, which basically requires Linux as its operating system.
 Why?
 Linux is an excellent platform for the operation of Checkmk, because it is very performant and stable, and many important tools are already integrated.
-Alongside this there is the pleasant side benefit of the availability of completely-free distributions of Linux with Debian, Ubuntu and CentOS, which are enterprise-capable and supported by Checkmk.
+Alongside this there is the pleasant side benefit of the availability of completely-free distributions of Linux with Debian, Ubuntu and AlmaLinux, which are enterprise-capable and supported by Checkmk.

 Linux is a free system and offered by many producers in their own variants (distributions).
 This is of course very positive, because competition stimulates business, increases quality, and as a user you always have the possibility to switch to a Linux distribution that is better-suited to your needs.

 However, this diversity also has a disadvantage: The available distributions differ in many details, among other things also in the versions of the provided software libraries, directory paths, pre-configuration, etc.